sylucck/resume/README.md

-This websites that shows my porfolio.
+This website shows my porfolio.

 The design, frontend part of this project was created, created and styled by "http://www.styleshout.com/"